loharp/FaDA/README.md

 Please note that in the "align.sh" script, you can try different combinations of values of the parameters such as "querysel.q_to_d_ratio", "querysel.lambda", "numtranslated_words" etc.

-***If you are using this tool, please cite the following paper
+***If you are using this tool, please cite the following paper:

-Lohar, Pintu, Ganguly, Debasis , Afli, Haithem , Way, Andy  and Jones, Gareth J.F.
+_Lohar, Pintu, Ganguly, Debasis , Afli, Haithem , Way, Andy  and Jones, Gareth J.F.
 (2016) FaDA: fast document aligner using word embedding.
 Prague Bulletin of Mathematical Linguistics (106). pp. 169-179.
-ISSN 1804-0462
+ISSN 1804-0462_

 # FaDA